gwilku/jscan-docs/general/advanced_scan.rst

 Advanced Scan
 =============

+Requires a license.
 Allows a more detailed look into any errors reported by the vehicle.

 Returns errors and allows clearing them (tap the trash can icon).